How Many Diabetes Dollars Is Halloween Costing Us?

-If a child ate one package of Starburst Fruit Chews each day as a direct result of Halloween, that could increase his or her risk of diabetes by as much as 26 percent, costing the U.S. billions of dollars.
+If a child ate one package of Starburst Fruit Chews each day as a direct result of Halloween, that could increase their risk of diabetes by as much as 26 percent, costing the U.S. billions of dollars.

 This Halloween, Americans will purchase 90 million pounds of chocolate, and the average child will consume 3,190 calories of sugar from trick-or-treating alone.
 It sounds like a recipe for diabetes, but, in fact, the connection between sugar consumption and diabetes is tenuous and strung with caveats.
 So figuring out how many cases of diabetes are caused by our yearly candy binging ritual is nigh impossible.
 Nigh.

 The bottom-line?
-Fatherly’s back-of-the-napkin estimate suggests that, if a child ate one package of Starburst Fruit Chews (or one can of soda) each day as a direct result of Halloween, that could increase his or her risk of diabetes by as much as 26 percent, costing the U.S. economy hundreds of thousands of dollars per child diagnosed.
+Fatherly’s back-of-the-napkin estimate suggests that, if a child ate one package of Starburst Fruit Chews (or one can of soda) each day as a direct result of Halloween, that could increase their risk of diabetes by as much as 26 percent, costing the U.S. economy hundreds of thousands of dollars per child diagnosed.
 (Ironically, this must be taken with a grain of salt.)

 Here’s how we figure: